 Welcome to the site for Educational Administration and Policy and Educational Leadership.
 Programs in these areas are provide opportunities for professional educators and those who would like to be professional educators to receive quality coursework, mentorship and degrees in educational administration, policy and leadership fields.
 The programs provided are ideal for vice principals, principals, district directors and supervisors, assistant superintendents, school business managers, teachers aspiring to acquire administrative roles within the K-12 system and educational leaders of other organizations.
 Click on some of the links to view the varied and diverse program opportunities and the high-level faculty associated in this Program Area.
 If you have questions, please contact us.
 We are ready to respond to your questions and inquiries and more than pleased you visited our site.

 One new degree is being offered now.
-If you are someone who is interested in a Master’s degree in a totally online program, click on the link below.
+If you are interested in a Master’s degree in a totally online program, click on the link below.

 - Master of Education (M.Ed.)
 Online in Educational Administration leading to Florida Principal Certification

 If you have more specific questions about this M.Ed Online Program, please contact the Program Coordinator, Dr. Bruce Mousa at email@example.com.

 Admissions for the next online/blended Ed.D.
-LEAD Cohort in Educational Leadership is expected to begin May/Summer 2016.
+LEAD Cohort in Educational Leadership are currently underway.

 Applications for admission consideration began August 15, 2015.
 All application material must be received before January 15, 2016.